-IRELAND, 1913: Jimmy, Vic and Henry Ferguson left their home country to head west across a major ocean and an even larger land mass called Canada.
-At the end of their journey they arrived in the small west coast city of Vancouver.
+At the end of their journey, the three natives of Ireland arrived in the small west coast city of Vancouver.
 For the three brothers this was to be their new home.
-So with a vision, a dream and a determination to succeed, Optimistic Transfer was born.
-With nothing more than a Ford flat deck truck with wood slats for sides and a canvas roof, the transfer business was on a roll.
+So, with a dream and determination to succeed in the moving industry, Optimistic Transfer was born.
+With nothing more than a Ford flat deck truck with wood slats for sides and a canvas roof, they started their transfer business.

 A fitting name…